Christer Björkman: Biography

 Together with Edward af Sillén, Björkman served as the Swedish commentator for the Eurovision Song Contest 2021.

 Björkman served as juror in many national selections for the Eurovision Song Contest and its spin-offs.
 In 2016, Björkman was chosen to be one of three expert jurors at the Junior Eurovision Song Contest 2016 in Valletta, Malta.
 In 2018, he was invited as an international juror for Sweden at Destination Eurovision 2018, the French national selection for that year's contest.
 In 2019, he served as a member of the juries at Eurovision – Australia Decides and Albania's Festivali i Këngës 58.
 In 2024, he served as judge at the Luxembourg Song Contest.
+In 2026, he took this position in the German preselection Eurovision Song Contest – Das deutsche Finale 2026.

 Björkman was also one of the producers of the American Song Contest in 2022.

 Personal life

 Björkman is openly gay, and is married to Martin Kagemark.